 When overcurrent (OC) is detected, the channel is immediately turned Off (after t{FAULT} seconds).
 The OC-bit is set to 1 and FSB becomes low [0].
 Overcurrent is detected anytime the load current crosses an overcurrent threshold or exceeds the window width of the selected overcurrent protection profile.
 This profile is a stair function with windows the height and width of which are preselected through the SPI port.
-The maximum allowable value of the load current at a particular moment in time is defined by levels I OCH and I OCH and windows to the OCH and HOCR bits.
+The maximum allowable value of the load current at a particular moment in time is defined by levels I {OCH} and I {OCM} and windows $t{OCM x}$ and t{OCH} (programmable by SPI bits).
+The steady-state overcurrent protection level I {OCL} is defined by the settings of the OCL and HOCR bits.
 Anytime an overcurrent window is active, current sensing is blanked and SYNC becomes 1.